unifiedfx/UFX.Orleans.SignalRBackplane/README.md

 # Overview

 Each SignalR hub instance terminates connections locally, then for each Join/Leave Group or User Connect/Disconnect event the server gets added or removed to/from the HubGrain.
-The HubGrain maintains group/user membership of all servers the following are examples of how different kinds of messages are handled:
+The HubGrain maintains group/user membership of all servers, the following are examples of how different kinds of messages are handled:

-* Sending messages to all connections the requesting server obtains a list of all servers from the HubGrain and sends the message directly to each server.
+* Sending messages to all connections: The requesting server obtains a list of all servers from the HubGrain and sends the message directly to each server.
-* Sending a message to a Group/User the source server retrieves a list of servers that have that Group/User and sends the message to all relevant servers directly.
+* Sending a message to a Group/User: The source server retrieves a list of servers that have that Group/User and sends the message to all relevant servers directly.
-* Sending per connection level messages the hub checks to see if the connection is local and handles locally, if the connection is not on the local server then the request is sent to all other servers.
+* Sending per connection level messages: The hub checks to see if the connection is local and handles locally, if the connection is not on the local server then the request is sent to all other servers.
 Each server then checks its local connection and handles if required, otherwise the request is ignored if no local connection for the request.

 ### ServerGrain